From light white wines to full-bodied reds: explore the diversity of Burgundy wines

 Burgundy red wines

-"The red wines of Burgundy" evokes a wine region well known for the quality of its red wines.
-Burgundy is located in eastern France, between Dijon and Lyon, and is renowned for its vineyards which produce some of the most prestigious wines in the world.
+"Burgundy red wines" refers to a wine-growing region well known for the quality of its red wines.
+Burgundy is located in eastern France, between Dijon and Lyon, and is renowned for its vineyards, which produce some of the world's most prestigious wines.

 Pinot Noir: the emblematic red grape variety of Burgundy

-The other red grape varieties of Burgundy: Gamay, César, Tressot
+Other red grape varieties of Burgundy: Gamay, César, Tressot

 The different appellations of red Burgundy wines: Côtes de Beaune, Côtes de Nuits, Gevrey-Chambertin